imb7/terraform-remote-state-s3-backend-infrastructure/README.md

 **Variables**
 Common variables typically include:

-* bucket_name: Name of the S3 bucket to host remote state
+* project_name: Name of the project used in bucket naming
+* environment_name: Environment identifier (e.g., dev, prod) used in bucket naming
+* owner: Owner identifier used in bucket naming
+* region: AWS region where the bucket will be created (default: us-east-1)

-* noncurrent_days: Specifies the number of days after an object becomes noncurrent before it is automatically and permanently deleted from the bucket
+* noncurrent_days: Number of days to retain noncurrent versions before deletion

-* lock_table_name: DynamoDB table name for locks.
+The S3 bucket name is automatically generated using the pattern: `${project_name}-${environment_name}-${owner}-remote-backend`

+**Security Features**
+* Server-side encryption using AES256
+* Complete public access blocking
+* Versioning enabled by default
+* Lifecycle policies for managing noncurrent versions
+* Force destroy option for clean resource deletion

 Refer to variables.tf for the complete list, defaults, and descriptions.